iuec/uec-tech-standards/_pages/business_capabilities/cds-api-overview.md

             Step 2
         </td>
         <td>
-            The CDSS in return will pose questions to be answered by the patient through EMS.
+            The CDSS in return will pose questions to be answered by the patient through the EMS.
             <br>
             The CDSS should be able to make use of information already collected.
         </td>